 1773: Santa first appeared in the media as St. A Claus.

 1804: The New York Historical Society was founded with St. Nicolas as its patron saint.
-Its members engaged in the Dutch practice of gift-giving at Christmas.
+And then members engaged in the Dutch practice of gift-giving at Christmas.

 1809: Washington Irving, writing under the pseudonym Diedrich Knickerbocker, included Saint Nicolas in his book “A History of New York.”
-Nicolas is described as riding into town on a horse.
+Nicolas after that is described as riding into town on a horse.

 1812: Irving, revised his book to include Nicolas riding over the trees in a wagon.